joshua-mo-143/ballista/README.md

   - `GITHUB_REPO` - The repo you want to ingest.
 Note that only Markdown files are supported for now - Ballista will ignore anything else.
   - `QDRANT_URL` - The URL of your Qdrant database.
 Note that the port needs to be 6334 as `qdrant_client` utilises the gRPC URL.
 If you're just trying this out locally, you can leave it blank.
   - `QDRANT_API_KEY` - Your Qdrant API key.
 You can leave this blank if you're just running this locally.
+- Run `cargo shuttle deploy` and watch the magic happen!
+- Visit your deployment URL and try writing a prompt.

 ## Features
 - Downloads your Markdown files from a GitHub repo and ingests it into ChatGPT embeddings, then stores it in Qdrant.